abhinavmish96/NODE_COURSE/5_ControlFlow_Async_Excep/readme.md

     - Step is a focused utility module that enables simplified control flow for serial and par- allel execution.
 It can be installed using npm as follows:<br>
         **npm install step**
     - The Step module exports exactly one object.
 To use the object for serial execution, wrap your asynchronous function calls within functions that are then passed as pa- rameters to the object.
+- #### Async
+    - The Async module provides functionality for managing collections, such as its own variation of forEach, map, and filter.
+It also provides some utility functions, including ones for memoization.